axsy/bolt-extension-tagcloud/readme.md

         </section>
     {% endif %}

 We can safely omit the usage of `has_tag_cloud()`.
-This case all rendering functions will return an empty string.
+This case all rendering functions will return an empty string for the unsupported content types.

 Extensibility
 -------------